 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
 Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On our Drug List, when we refer to "drugs," this could mean a drug or a biological product such as vaccines or insulin.
+On our Drug List, when we refer to "drugs," this could mean a drug or a biological product.